 - Season the steaks and cover with the olive oil mixture.
 Leave for about 10 minutes or longer if you can.

 - Place the rolls in the oven to warm.
 About 10 minutes.

 - Heat a large frying pan or griddle, add the steak, onions and tomato.
 Cook for 1 minute.

 - Cut the tops off the warm rolls, fill with steak and serve with a dollop of chilli.

 FinGlobal specialise in financial emigration, accessing your South Africans retirement annuity and tailor-made tax solutions for South African expats.
 Our professional guidance and advice will assist you to successfully financially emgirate in a simplified and supportive process.
-With 60 000 clients in more than 105 countries whom we have assisted, give us a call today.
+With thousands of clients in over 105 countries whom we have assisted, give us a call today.